-Book Owners Online is authored by the book historian David Pearson, published by the UCL Centre for Editing Lives and Letters (CELL), and generously funded by the Bibliographical Society and the Board of Electors to the James PR Lyell Readership in Bibliography at the University of Oxford's Bodleian Library.
+Book Owners Online was initially authored by the book historian David Pearson, published by the UCL Centre for Editing Lives and Letters (CELL), and generously funded by the Bibliographical Society, the Marc Fitch Fund, and the Board of Electors to the James PR Lyell Readership in Bibliography at the University of Oxford's Bodleian Library.

 BOO began life as a simple listing of seventeenth-century book owners posted online as a work in progress on the website of the Bibliographical Society, and on the "BibSite" of the Bibliographical Society of America.
-That list was always envisaged as a precursor to a fuller directory.
+That list was always envisaged as a precursor to a fuller directory, with broader chronological range.

 The list was a foundation for Pearson’s 2018 Lyell Lectures, published as Book ownership in Stuart England (Oxford University Press, 2021), where a version of it is included as the Appendix.
 As the purposes of the original online simple list are now superseded by BOO and by that book, the list on the Bibliographical Society site has been expanded to cover both the 16th and 17th centuries.